nextcloud/desktop/doc/building.rst

 Generic Build Instructions
 --------------------------
+.. _`generic build instructions`

+The ownCloud Client requires Mirall and CSync_.
+Mirall is the GUI frontend, while CSync is responsible for handling the actual synchronization process.

 At the moment, ownCloud Client requires a forked version of CSync.
 Both CMake and Mirall can be downloaded at ownCloud's `Client Download Page`_.